yyang-pplus/yyang-pplus.github.io/_posts/2021-03-11-pds-logging-rate-limiter.md

 ## The logging framework

-To keep things simple, we will not use any real logging frameworks available in the market, instead, we will use an imaginary logging library called `logpp`, which has the following interfaces:
+To keep things simple, I will not use any real logging frameworks available in the market, instead, I will use an imaginary logging library called `logpp`, which has the following interfaces:

 ```cpp
 {% include src/2021-03-11-pds-logging-rate-limiter/logpp.hpp %}